SAT Subject Test U.S. History: The Fight for Independence

 - The Proclamation of 1763

 Upon first examination, answers, (B), (C), and (D) look plausible.
 However, after thinking about it for a moment, you see that taxation without representation caused trade problems with Britain (such as the Boston Tea Party), which in turn caused the Coercive Acts.
 Thus, the only correct answer is (C).
-Remembering that history is heavily influenced by momentum will help you on the SAT II.
+Remembering that history is heavily influenced by momentum will help you on the SAT Subject Test.